oxhak/ftx-trading-tools/README.md

 > **git clone https://github.com/oxhak/ftx-trading-tools**

 Enter into the **ftx-trading-tools** directory.\
-Rename the file **FTXAPIKeys-SAMPLE.js** into **FTXAPIKeys.js**, open it with your favorite text editor and then replace its content with your FTX API Keys.
+Rename the file **FTXAPIKeys-SAMPLE.js** into **FTXAPIKeys.js**, open it with your favorite text editor and then replace its content with your FTX api keys.

 Set your terminal current directory to **ftx-trading-tools**.\
 Then install the needed modules with: